Exec Wasi

 WASI_Path

-The place of a WASM program file.
+The location of a Wasm program file.

 Parser